hassanbadru/art_logic_2/README.md

 * If the pen is moved while it is down, we draw along the line of motion in the current color.
 * If the pen is moved while it is up, no drawing is done
 * Result are displayed in two forms:
-    > **Textual:** Shows all commands and effects on new positions in text form
+    > **Textual:** Shows all commands and effects of pen positions on new coordinates in form of an unordered HTML list `<ul>`.
+User can scroll down to see more of longer results.
+* Result are displayed in two forms:

-    > **Graphical:** Shows the points drawn by the commands based on positions
+    > **Graphical(additional):** Shows the points drawn  by the commands as pen if forced to stay stay within boundary.
+However, the pen always draws as it moves along (regardless of pen positions) due to UI design time constraint.

-* Error Handling: Users get error messages if the app reads incorrect parameters or doesn't understand any information from string
+* Error Handling: Users don't receive any output or result if the wrong string is inputted.
+If no string was inputted messages if the app reads incorrect parameters or doesn't understand any information from string
 * If no errors, the results of the decoded instruction are displayed and plotted.